-In 1976, whilst a camera assistant, at BBC tv Film Department, I was asked if I was prepared to spend 3 months living in Bolton General Hospital to shoot a 9 part documentary series.
-This was the first time a hospital had agreed to "a fly on the wall" documentary.
+In 1976, whilst a camera assistant, at BBC tv Film Department, I was asked if I was prepared to spend 3 months living in Bolton General Hospital to shoot an 8 part documentary series.
+This was the first time a hospital had agreed to "a fly on the wall" documentary series.

 I was given temporary promotion to Film Cameraman.